electric-eloquence/fepper-npm/excludes/profiles/main/source/_patterns/04-pages/03-editors.md

 # For Editors

 Fepper gives Editors the ability to edit Markdown files directly in the UI.
-Click the eyeball icon on the right side of the menu.
+Click the eyeball icon on the right side of the top menu.
 Then click "CODE".
 The Code Viewer will open and, by default, will show the Feplet pane.
 Click on the "Markdown" tab and if the pattern has an associated `.md` file, its Markdown will be displayed.
 It can be edited by clicking the "Edit" button.
 If the